Xemin0/HPC_Proj/FFT/eval/README.md

 ## Measurements for Correctness and Performance
-The testing methods in general should take a function pointer as a parameter
+The testing subroutines in general should take a function pointer as a parameter